thillairaj/Agentic-Engineering-feed-/README.md

-# Signal — Agentic Engineering feed
+# The Signal — AI & Quantum

 A self-updating website: a bot polls RSS feeds on a schedule, writes the results to `data/articles.json`, and the static site reads that file.
 No server, no